Little $q$-Jacobi polynomials and symmetry breaking operators for $U_q(sl_2)$

 Now that we have translated, through the map $\phi$ from (\ref{defphi}), the representation of $U_q(sl_2)$ acting on $\C_q[x,y]$ into a representation on $\C[t,tX]$, we can calculate the action of the generators in the new model in $t$ and $X$.
 The separation of variable mechanism is clearly apparent in the action of $\Delta(K)$ and $\Delta(E)$ below.
 Indeed the action reproduces on the variable $t$ the original action (\ref{Verma}) of $U_q(sl_2)$ on one-variable polynomials, without touching the variable $X$.
 There is only an additional term in $\Delta(F)$ involving the $q$-difference operator having the little $q$-Jacobi polynomials as eigenvectors.
 Therefore, the action below is another way to formulate the decomposition of the tensor product formulated in Corollary \ref{coro_phi}. \begin{prop} For $P\in \C[t,tX]$ we have:

-where $\Theta_X$ means the operator $\Theta$ defined in \eqref{eq:Def_Theta} applied to the variable $X$. \end{prop} Note that the given action of $\Delta(F)$ is well-defined on $\C[t,tX]$ as will be seen during the proof. \begin{proof} The verification for $K$ and $E$ is an immediate calculation using the formula in $(x,y)$ found in (\ref{actKxy})--(\ref{actFxy}) together with the definition of $\phi$ in (\ref{defphi}).
+where $\Theta_X$ is defined in \eqref{eq:Def_Theta} and applied only to the variable $X$. \end{prop} Note that the given action of $\Delta(F)$ is well-defined on $\C[t,tX]$ as will be seen during the proof. \begin{proof} The verification for $K$ and $E$ is an immediate calculation using the formula in $(x,y)$ found in (\ref{actKxy})--(\ref{actFxy}) together with the definition of $\phi$ in (\ref{defphi}).